-Everyone who owns a mid or high range smartphone has a good camera at their disposal.
+Everyone who owns a mid or high-range smartphone has a good camera at their disposal.
 Cameras on smartphones still can’t compete with DSLR cameras but, they’re getting close.
-In fact, Apple even show cases some of the beautiful photos that people have taken on an iPhone and they look pretty good.
-The photos you take though, they may turn out sharp but they don’t always look good.
+In fact, Apple even shows cases some of the beautiful photos that people have taken on an iPhone, and they look pretty good.
+The photos you take, though, may turn out sharp but they don’t always look good.
 It’s because the average person doesn’t know much about lighting or composition when it comes to taking photos.
 A simple little cheat you can use is to enhance the colors in your images.
 Of course, you shouldn’t do this manually.
 You can enhance images in the Photos app in Windows 10 in just a few clicks.

 The photo used in this article is by Unsplash user Eberhard Grossgasteiger @eberhardgross.

 Enhance Images In Photos App

 Open the image you want to enhance in the Photos app.
 At the top, you will see an Edit button, click it.